ddbj/submission-excel2xml/README.md

 Before submitting the metadata XMLs, [upload sequence data files to the submission directory](https://www.ddbj.nig.ac.jp/dra/submission-e.html#upload-sequence-data).
 After logging in the D-way, [upload the Submission, Experiment and Run XMLs in the XML upload area of the DRA submission](https://www.ddbj.nig.ac.jp/dra/submission-e.html#create-metadata-in-xml-files).
+Your web browser may time out, however, submission processes are ongoing on the backend.
+Please close the browser and laeve it for a while.
+The XML submission will be registered.

 ## When Github and XML generation are not clear for you